Vinzent03/obsidian-advanced-uri/README.md

 This is especially important because an improperly encoded "reserved" character may break the interpretation of the URI.
 [See here for details](https://en.wikipedia.org/wiki/Percent-encoding)

+To get the URI in a more convenient way you can use the `Copy Advanced URI` button in the file menu.
+When you are in a heading or block with a reference an URI to navigate to it, is copied to your clipboard.
+Otherwise a modal is opened, where you can type in your data that should be written to the current file.

 ## Writing
 | /               | parameters                    | explanation                                                         |
 | --------------- | ----------------------------- | ------------------------------------------------------------------- |